keu/docs/software_versioned_docs/version-0.23/upgrade-to-0-23.md

 kubectl delete -f https://raw.githubusercontent.com/astronomer/astronomer/release-0.23/bin/migration-scripts/lts-to-lts/0.16-to-0.23/manifests/upgrade-0.16-to-0.23.yaml
 ```

-## Step 9: Upgrade the Astronomer CLI to v0.23
+## Step 9: Upgrade the Astronomer Software CLI to v0.23

-To ensure reliability and full access to features included in Astronomer Enterprise v0.23, all users must upgrade to v0.23 of the Astronomer CLI.
+To ensure reliability and full access to features included in Astronomer Software v0.23, all users must upgrade to v0.23 of the Astronomer Software CLI.
 We recommend the latest available version, though you may choose to install a particular patch release within the v0.23 series.

-To upgrade to the latest available v0.23 version of the Astronomer CLI, run:
+To upgrade to the latest available v0.23 version of the Astronomer Software CLI, run:

 ```sh
 curl -sSL https://install.astronomer.io | sudo bash -s -- v0.23.0